jshinm/plaid-transaction/README.md

 ```
 cp .env.template .env
 ```

+- Setting up dotenv file

+    - Initially we have to create an environment file for login credential.
+Simple use .env.template and create .env file.
+The `PLAID_CLIENT_ID` and `PLAID_SECRET_KEYS` can be found on the [key](https://dashboard.plaid.com/team/keys) section of the Plaid dashboard.

+    - `PLAID_ENV` takes either `sandbox` or `development`.
+In order to actually test the connection to banking institutions, the app has to be loaded as a dev mode, otherwise it will throw credential error when prompted.

+    - `REDIRECT_URI` must be matched to the receiving end of the Plaid server.
+If not deploying for actual service, the local address (https://localhost:3001/oauth-link) is used here.
+It can be set from the [api](https://dashboard.plaid.com/team/api) section of the Plaid dashboard.
+Note that as opposed to Plaid tutorial, the address is secure protocol is used (i.e., https instead of http).

+        * When run locally, or has any issue with authentification, leave the redirect empty

 2. Pull docker image (note that sudo is used in case base environment is used)
 ```
 sudo make start